-Source: TPL monthly generation data (June 2017)
+(Source: TPL monthly generation data, June 2017)

-Voltages vary between the four grid systems; T&D losses vary, as well.
-Voltages on Tongatapu are 11 kV for primary distribution; three phases: 415 V; single phase: 240 V, however on Vava’u, Ha’apai, and ‘Eua the voltages are 6.6 kV for primary distribution; three phases: 415 V; single phase: 240 V. Most of the primary distribution network on all islands consists of aerial lines supported by wooden poles, the exposure of which makes the grid vulnerable to both parasitic and line losses.
-Table 2 below demonstrates that although some improvements have been made on the outer islands, T&D losses still remain relatively high.
+Voltages vary across the four grid systems, as do also T&D losses.
+Voltages on Tongatapu are 11 kV for primary distribution; three phases: 415 V; single phase: 240 V. On Vava’u, Ha’apai, and ‘Eua, however, the voltages are 6.6 kV for primary distribution; three phases: 415 V; single phase: 240 V. Most of the primary distribution network on all islands consists of aerial lines supported by wooden poles, the exposure of which makes the grid vulnerable to both parasitic and line losses.
+Table 2 demonstrates that, although some improvements have been made on the outer islands, T&D losses remain relatively high.

 Table 2.
 Transmission and distribution losses